mitetodb/angular-workshop/readme.md

 ## Protected routes
 Make sure all user (logged in) pages are protected.
 That means if your fake "isLoggedIn" property is false the logged in pages can't be accessed.
 Create authentication guards.

+# PART 3

+## Task Requirements
+At this point the application has forms.
+Now it's the time to edit them so the given information is handled properly as expected.
+Implement the following validation, notification and styling rules for each form.

+By default:

+    •	The input fields are neutral (neither valid nor invalid).
+If some of the fields are touched, you should determinate the status of validation from the given data inside it
+    •	Each input field is required

+Notifications should be shown as paragraph ("<p>") elements below each input field or button.
+The notification below each button should display the status of the form validation:

+    •	If the status is untouched or valid the left border of the input field must be green, else red.
+    •	If the status is invalid, use - "You can't continue until you provide a valid data" as text or the default text provided from the skeleton.
+The color inside that paragraph should be "red" and the button should be disabled.
+    •	If the status is valid just remove the notification and enable the button.

+Check the examples below each form for more clarity.

+## Invalid Cases
+In case some of the input fields аrе invalid, the following input field should be styled with class input-error, which has the following style:

+    •	"border-left-color: red;"

+And notification should be shown with information about the validation.
+The text inside that paragraph also should be red.

+## Valid Cases
+When the input field is filled with valid information, the class input-error should be disabled / removed so the left border should be green again.

+## Reactive Forms
+Use the model driven (reactive) approach to build login and the register form.

+## Login
+The login form expects as input: email and password.
+Valid credentials in this case are:

+    •	Email address must have at least 6 symbols, after that the symbol "@" is followed.
+The valid domain name is only "gmail" again followed by ".".
+Top level domain can be "bg" or "com". o	Valid email addresses: testing@gmail.com, testing@gmail.bg, something.else@gmail.com o	Invalid email addresses: qwe@gmail.com, 123@gmail.bg, somethingelse@abv.bg, another@abv.com
+    •	Password should be at least 5 symbols as well

+## Register
+The register form expects as input: username, email, password, repeat password and telephone number (not required).

+Username validation here is:

+    •	Should have at least 5 symbols and is required.

+Email validation here is the same as the login case:

+    •	Should have at least 6 symbols, after that the symbol of "@" is followed.
+The valid domain name is only "gmail" again followed by ".".
+Top level domain can be "bg" or "com". o	Valid email addresses: testing@gmail.com, testing@gmail.bg, something.else@gmail.com o	Invalid email addresses: qwe@gmail.com, 123@gmail.bg, somethingelse@abv.bg, another@abv.com

+Both passwords should be grouped in "passwords" group.
+The validation here is:

+    •	The given password should be at least 5 characters (any English letter and digits are allowed)
+    •	The given repeat password should be the same as the given password

+Both fields are considered invalid if some of them do not cover the described validation.
+If that happens apply the invalid stylization for both.
+Otherwise the valid stylization is applied.

+## Template-driven Forms
+Use the template-driven approach to build the create new theme and the change user information form.

+## New Theme
+The new theme form expects as input: theme name, post text.
+Valid data in this case is:

+    •	Theme name - should be at least 5 characters
+    •	Post text - should be at least 10 characters long

+The "Post" button should be disabled if the inputs are NOT valid.

+## Change Profile Information
+When you are logged in you can see your profile information.

+By clicking the "Edit" button, the profile information should be turned into form with editable fields.
+The input fields should have the current information of the user.

+Username validation here is the same as the register case:

+    •	Should have at least 5 symbols and is required.

+Email validation is the same as the login and register cases:

+    •	Should have at least 6 symbols, after that the symbol of "@" is followed.
+The valid domain name is only "gmail" again followed by ".".
+Top level domain can be "bg" or "com". o	Valid email addresses: testing@gmail.com, testing@gmail.bg, somethingelse@gmail.com o	Invalid email addresses: qwe@gmail.com, 123@gmail.bg, somethingelse@abv.bg, another@abv.com

+If the validation passes, the "Save" button should be enabled, and the user can make a post request to change the information.

+If the "Cancel" button is clicked all changes must be reverted, and the user information should be displayed unchanged.

+## Custom Directives
+Think about for a second which logic can be isolated in custom directive so you avoid repeating part of the code.

+Hint: Stylization / Validation